MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 Unlike newer versions of PowerShell, the Windows PowerShell 5.1 engine and core cmdlets don't output ANSI escape sequences to format the text displayed on your screen.
-However, that doesn't prevent you from using ANSI escape sequences for text formatting in terminal that support it.
+However, that doesn't prevent you from using ANSI escape sequences for text formatting in terminals that support it.

 ## ANSI Terminal support

 On Windows 10 and higher, the Windows Console Host is [xterm][02] compatible.
 The [Windows Terminal][03] application is also xterm compatible.
-These terminal support ANSI escape sequences.
+These terminals support ANSI escape sequences.

 The PSReadLine module uses ANSI sequences to colorize PowerShell syntax elements on the command line.
 The colors can be managed using